cicsdev/cics-java-jcicsx-samples/README.md

 ## mockito-testing-containers-sample

 This sample shows how to get data from BIT containers, and how to test the core logic of your application by using Mockito to mock the JCICSX calls.

+## Licence

+This project is licensed under the Eclipse Public License, Version 2.0.